albertobsd/keyhunt/README.md

 ^C] Total 457396837154816 keys in 30 seconds: ~15 Tkeys/s (15246561238493 keys/s)
 ```

-when we run the program for second time the files are now readed and the bP Points processing is omited:
+When we run the program for second time the files are now readed and the bP Points processing is omitted:

 ```
 ./keyhunt -m bsgs -f tests/125.txt -R -b 125 -q -S -s 10